Gaston VII of Béarn

 Gaston VII de Montcada (Guasto de Biarde; 1225 – 26 April 1290), called Froissard, was the twentieth Viscount of Béarn from 1229.
 He was the son and heir of Guillermo II de Montcada of the House of Montcada and of Garsenda, daughter of Alfonso II of Provence and Garsenda of Forcalquier.
 He was succeeded by Roger-Bernard III of Foix.

 Regulating the governance

-On the domestic front, Gaston issued a series of fueros, part of the Fors de Bearn, for each of the Béarnais valleys.
+On the domestic front, Gaston issued a series of fueros (laws), part of the Fors de Bearn, for each of the Béarnais valleys.
 He issued two for Aspe, one in 1247 and another in 1250.
 In that same year Gaston declared his second daughter, Margaret, to be the heir of Béarn, but his third daughter and her powerful husband, Geraud VI of Armagnac, would not accept it.
 Towards the end of his life he reneged and declared as his heir his youngest daughter, Guillemette, but upon his death Béarn was seized by Margaret's husband, Roger-Bernard III of Foix.